rikyoz/bit7z/README.md

     // Extracting a simple archive
     extractor.extract( "path/to/archive.7z", "out/dir/" );

-    // Extracting a specific file
-    extractor.extractMatching( "path/to/archive.7z", "file.pdf", "out/dir/" );
+    // Extracting a specific file inside an archive extractor.extractMatching( "path/to/archive.7z", "file.pdf", "out/dir/" );

     // Extracting the first file of an archive to a buffer